From BR Bullpen

 He was a United States Army Air Force pilot during World War II, flying 61 missions in Europe with the 405th Fighter Squadron of the 371st Fighter Group.
 He flew the Republic P-47 Thunderbolt.

 After his playing career, Tom Saffell embarked on a nomadic minor league managing career in which he managed for 5 different organizations (one twice) over 13 years.
 In 1960, Saffell led the Reno Silver Sox to the California League title for the Los Angeles Dodgers.
 He was a scout in 1961 and managed the Jacksonville Jets.
+In 1964 Saffell was fined $250 and suspended for 30 days for refusing to send his team to the field for a game.

 He then worked as a painter, bartender and salesman in Sarasota, FL for several years.
 He had earlier been one of the pitchers on the television program Home Run Derby in 1958-1959.
 Saffell became president of the Gulf Coast League (where he had managed in 1966-1968) in 1980 and held the job until retiring, at age 88, at the end of 2009.
 After his 30-year run as league president, the championship trophy of the GCL was named the Thomas J. Saffell Trophy in his honor.